 - Visually monitor the cats closely.
 If the cat is moving, blinking or licking, then it is recovering normally.
 If the cat is fully sedated, watch the chest for movement.
 Breathing can be very shallow and difficult to see.
 A normal respiratory rate is 6 or more breaths per minute.
 If breathing is less frequent or isn’t visible at all, alert the Medications Technician to do a hands-on assessment immediately.

-- All cats must be accounted for in the Clinic Cat Log (alive or deceased) before they leave the clinic surgery area.
+- All cats that enter the clinic must be accounted forin the Clinic Cat Log (alive or deceased).

 Clinic Records Recorder Instructions